SeaOfNodes/Simple/chapter04/README.md

 }
 ```

 Note the temporary add of a bogus user to the Node `m`.
-The reason this is done is that we know `m` is the new replacement and is alive,
+The reason this is
+done is that we know `m` is the new replacement and is alive, but since it is
-but since it is not yet part of the graph up the tree, it has no users yet.
+not yet hooked into the graph, it has no users yet.
+By adding a bogus user we
-By adding a bogus user we prevent it being mistaken for dead and being killed.
+prevent it being mistaken for dead and being killed.

 [^1]: Click, C. (1995).
    Combining Analyses, Combining Optimizations, 131.

-[^2]: Arg is a constant valued, and is computed via a constant node.
-Arg is originally defined by ProjNode; when peephole is called, the computed type is a constant TypeInteger.
-The ProjNode is replaced with a ConstantNode with the constant type.

-[^3]: The control node is always set to null because there is no control after return.
-It is manually set to null here: